Dyslexia friendly fonts: Are they any good?

 Even amongst peoply with strong dyslexia, Open Dyslexic and co perform worst.

 They found out that the typefaces Open Dyslexic, Dyslexie and Comic Sans MS were more popular for people that classified themselves with having strong dyslexia, compared to people with no dyslexia.
 However, these typefaces still were the least popular ones, even for dyslexic people, and especially for people with no dyslexia.
+Also, another study in 2017 showed that children with dyslexia did not read text written in Dyslexie font faster or more accurately than in Arial font.

 There are better typefaces out there